 Gain transferable skills

-Pharmacy is a fantastic foundational degree that leaves graduates with sound chemistry and biology underpinnings, as well as a strategic mindset that prepares you well for the role of health service manager.
+Pharmacy is a fantastic foundational degree that produces graduates with sound chemistry and biology underpinnings, as well as a strategic mindset that prepares you well for the role of health service manager.